 Board sub-committees: Chair of Quality and Governance Committee.
 Attends Audit Committee.

-Board sub-committees: Chair of Charitable Funds Committee.
-Attends: Finance Committee and Quality and Governance Committee.
+Board sub-committees: Workforce Committee and Quality & Governance Committee.

 Date appointed: February 2017